Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

 "I did, your honor," Wolfe responded.

-Wolfe lied to the FBI in December 2017 about contacts he had with three reporters, according to a federal indictment issued this summer.
+Wolfe lied to the FBI in December 2017 about contacts he had with three reporters, according to a statement of offense released Monday as part of his guilty plea.
 He also allegedly lied about giving two reporters non-public information about committee matters.
 His guilty plea on Monday to one count means that the other two counts against him will be dismissed.

 President Trump this summer said Wolfe's arrest “could be a terrific thing" and called him a "very important leaker."